polyvagal theory

 Realising that we can bring safety into our system in a variety of ways, can be a game changer and that’s what we can help with in therapy.
 We can not only look at what happens when you get triggered into fight, flight, freeze or the shutdown response, we can look at how we can help you bring back enough safety into your system, so that you can regulate it.
 And we do that together.

-How do I work with Polyvagal Theory?
+how do I work with polyvagal theory?

 In a few different ways, is the short answer.

 2. I can offer a more directive approach where we start by working through set exercises together.
-This may lead onto counselling if you want it to and it looks like it might be helpful.
+This may lead onto counselling or coaching if you want it to and it looks like it might be helpful.

 3. I can offer a Polyvagal informed consultation session for other therapists (both talking therapists and bodyworkers) who are interested in or learning about the theory, either for their own benefit or integrating it into their work.
 [Please note: this is not clinical supervision]